yugabyte/yb-sql-workshop/isolation-levels/README.md

 ### Install the psycopg2 driver

 Install the python PostgreSQL driver using the following command.
 You can get further details for the driver [here](https://pypi.org/project/psycopg2/).
-Notice that it says "Psycopg 2 is both Unicode and Python 3 friendly."
+Notice that it says "Psycopg 2 is...
+Python 3 friendly."
 ```
 pip install psycopg2-binary
 ```